Atharv3221/rest-api/README.md

 # rest-api
-REST API to perform CRUP operations in Go
+REST API to perform CRUD operations in Go